24 min read

 More states are adopting salary range laws, requiring employers to disclose pay in job postings.
 This guide breaks down where it's mandatory, what's changing in 2025 and how to stay compliant with evolving pay transparency rules.

-Before exploring which states have salary range laws, it’s important to understand what they are.
-These regulations require employers to share salary information with job applicants — and in some cases, current employees — to promote equity and reduce wage gaps.
+Salary range laws require employers to share salary information with job applicants — and in some cases, current employees — to promote equity and reduce wage gaps.

-These laws vary by state but generally cover salary ranges, total compensation and remote work.
-Employers may need to disclose pay in job posts or during hiring, along with details on benefits, bonuses and other compensation.
+These regulations vary by state but generally cover salary ranges, total compensation and remote work.
+Employers may also need to disclose pay in job posts or during hiring, along with details on benefits, bonuses and other forms of compensation.

 States with a Salary Range Law for Job Postings

-Here’s a breakdown of the states with existing* pay transparency laws:
+Here’s a breakdown of the states with statewide pay transparency laws:

 1. California